Award winning responsible and sustainable cycling and walking holidays

 As a tourism business in the heart of the National Forest, we are committed to responsible and sustainable tourism, minimising the environmental impact of our business.
 A cycling or walking holiday is naturally an environmentally-friendly way to enjoy the countryside, as well as being much more fun than a car!

-We are members of the Good Journey scheme and proud holders of a Gold award for Green Tourism.
+We also are current holders of Leicestershire Tourism's 2022 Sustainable, Responsible and Ethical Tourism Award.
+The business is a member of the Good Journey scheme, which promotes car free activities and the international Tourism Cares organisation.
 We are also active members of local rural tourism and car free travel initiatives, as well as The National Trust and RHS.

-We welcome feedback from our guests and suppliers on additional ways we might continue to improve our sustainability.
+We love feedback from our guests and suppliers on additional ways we might continue to improve our sustainability.
 We ask for guest feedback as part of our holiday satisfaction survey.

 Accessible cycling and walking holidays